gowrath/johnbdev/README.md

 https://johnbdev.web.app

 This site uses several Gatsby plugins using lazy-loading images.
-This speeds up loading the page.
+This speeds up loading the page by loading necessary components first.

 The images on my blog are personally taken by me in <b>Emeryville and Seoul.</b>